Canon 5D Mark III vs XC10

 One feature that is present on the 5D Mark III, but is missing on the XC10 is a top-level LCD.
 While being, of course, smaller than the rear screen, the control panel conveys some of the essential shooting information and can be convenient for quick and easy settings verification.

-The 5D Mark III writes its imaging data to Compact Flash cards, while the XC10 uses CFast or SDXC cards.
+The 5D Mark III writes its imaging data to Compact Flash or SDXC cards, while the XC10 uses CFast or SDXC cards.
 Both cameras feature dual card slots, which can be very useful in case a memory card fails.
+The XC10 supports UHS-I cards (Ultra High Speed data transfer of up to 104 MB/s), while the 5D Mark III cannot take advantage of Ultra High Speed SD cards.

 For some imaging applications, the extent to which a camera can communicate with its environment can be an important aspect in the camera decision process.
 The table below provides an overview of the connectivity of the Canon EOS 5D Mark III and Canon XC10 and, in particular, the interfaces the cameras (and selected comparators) provide for accessory control and data transfer.